Posted in Conveyancing

 For example if you own a property that is valued at £250,000 and your outstanding mortgage is £150,000, you will have £100,000 of equity.

-When a property undergoes a change of ownership, where at least one of the owners retains the legal title of the property, a transfer of equity is necessary.
+When a property undergoes a change of ownership, where at least one of the owners retains the legal title of the property, a transfer of equity process is necessary.

 Conveyancing Lawyer can carry out all the legal paperwork required for transfer of equity, including changing the names on the deeds, obtaining formal consent from mortgage lenders, and completing stamp duty and land tax forms.